Stan Eldon Profile

 A week later he ran another blinder, winning the AAA 3 miles in 13:22.4, just outside Ibbotson’s British record of 13:20.8.
 All three of England’s runners to be selected for the Commonwealth Games--Ibbotson, Pirie and Clark--finished behind him.
 The race was won in typical Eldon style.
 He took the lead after two laps, and passing the mile in 4:17.8, he was already on his own.
 The halfway mark was reached in 6:32, well under WR pace.
 He was never challenged, finishing 12 seconds ahead of Maiyoro of Kenya.

 Despite this 3-Mile victory, Eldon was now labeled as a six-miler, and he was chosen only for the longer event for the Empire and Commonwealth Games in Cardiff.
 With his fine 28:05 time making him the fastest in the field, he was clearly the favorite.
 Trying to ignore the heat, he tried to take charge of the race, running a fast first mile under WR speed (4:35).
-Trying to shake up the field, he put in a surge just before two miles (9:15).
+In an attempt to shake up the field, he put in a surge just before two miles (9:15).
 After relinquishing the lead for the first time on the ninth lap, he surged back in front on the tenth.
 A lap later he was back in fourth, and despite one last desperate effort, he never challenged for the lead again.
 Clearly the heat (over 80f/25c), which had affected him before, was too much.
 He finished a miserable 9th in 30:30.

 Right after the Games, he was tested for heat tolerance by Dr. Roger Bannister.
 “He found that I did have a problem in temperatures above about 70f (20c)” Eldon wrote in his book.
 “When running in warm conditions my temperature would keep rising; where another runner would steady off at just over 100 degrees, mine would not cut out but keep rising.” (p.69)

 Eldon bounced right back.
 In a match between Great Britain and the Empire he had a great three-mile race with WR-holder and Commonwealth champ Albie Thomas, losing a closely run race 13:20.6 to 13:23.
 The Times called it “an enthralling struggle between two of the best young runners in the world.”
-(August 4,1958) This time Thomas made use of Eldon’s surging tactics: “I watched Eldon race at Cardiff, then I employed my own surging against his.
+(August 4,1958) In this race, Thomas made use of Eldon’s surging tactics: “I watched Eldon race at Cardiff, then I employed my own surging against his.
 As he surged, I followed, and as he eased, I surged so he got no rest.”
 (Personal email) After the lead changed several times, Eldon could not quite hold on to the tenacious Aussie.
 With 880 to go, Thomas had escaped from Eldon, and he held his lead to the tape.
 Thomas was timed in 13:20.6 and Eldon in 13:23.0.

-|Eldon is caught by the pack with just over two laps to go: Krzyszkowiak (254), Zhukov (358)Pudov (345) and Ozog (half-hidden).|
+|Eldon is caught by the pack with just over two laps to go: Krzyszkowiak (254), Zhukov (358)Pudov (345) and Ozog (half-hidden).

 Now came his biggest test of the season: the 10,000 in the European Championships in Stockholm.
 “After failing at Cardiff, I really wanted to have a good one,” Eldon admitted.
 As in Cardiff, he was not intimidated by the occasion of a major championship race.
 Although not leading from the gun, he did dramatically take charge of the race on the fifth lap.
 The first K had been run in 2:48, with Ozog of Poland leading.
 Eldon quickly opened up a 15-meter gap.
 His lead increased to 25 meters soon after 2k (5:34).
 After he went through 3K in 8:21, the Russian Zhukov began to slowly pull him back.
-Still, Eldon still had an 8-meter lead at the halfway point.
+Still, Eldon had an 8-meter lead at the halfway point.
 Running without hearing any lap times, he was just ahead of Kuts’ WR speed with 14:14.
 “I had never run in such ideal conditions as Stockholm, and I did not realize how fast I was running,” he wrote later. (p.70)

 But he had not run himself into the ground: “I was feeling good and thought I could maintain all the way through.
 I just faded a little in the 18-20 laps.”
 He faded just after he had put in yet another surge to increase his lead to 14 meters.
-But a group of five finally caught him, and with just over 800 to go Krzyszkowiak of Poland made his move.
+A group of five finally caught him, and with just over 800 to go, Krzyszkowiak of Poland made his move.
 Eldon was suddenly in fifth place as Ozog, Zhukhov and Pudov went by too.
 There was still something left in the Eldon tank as he fought back, managing to pass Ozog in the last stretch and getting within one second of a bronze medal.
 “It was a disappointment,” he said, “but I got the British record [29:03.2].
 That was pleasing.”
 Though some questioned his brash tactics, there can be no doubt that Eldon ran brilliantly for one so young (22) and relatively inexperienced at the international level.

 There were several more races in 1958, including a six-mile victory in the Southern (29:06.8), an 8:45 2 Miles, a second place in an international race against France (14:00) and a 13:40 3 Miles in Brighton.
 He was now a celebrity in England, and the press loved to headline his police identity, calling him the galloping cop or the flying cop.
 BBC TV and Pathé News both did features on him.
 At only 22, he seemed likely to become a world beater.